mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 In general, the distribution of variable parameter $\lambda$ forms a high-dimensional space.
 To reduce the model complexity and training costs, we first map the high-dimensional variable parameter space onto a low-dimensional manifold represented by a low-dimensional vector (Z).
 Then the characteristic parameter (Z) of the manifold and the input (X) of the equation are fused into the training of PINNs as the inputs of the point source problem solving network.
 The pre-trained model can be obtained.
 For the newly given variable parameter problem, the solution of the new equation can be obtained by fine-tuning the pre-trained model.

-The process for MindElec to solve the problem based on Physics-Informed Auto-Decoder is as follows:
+The process for MindSpore Elec to solve the problem based on Physics-Informed Auto-Decoder is as follows:

 - Pre-train a series of equations based on the combination of latent vector and neural network.
 Different from solving a single PDE, the input of the neural network is the fusion of the sampling point (X) and the implicit vector (Z) in the pre-training step, as shown in the following figure.